by David Taylor

 Bereft of property to sell, she was twice committed to debtor's prison, although she was allowed to live Within the Rules, which meant having to take up residence within a two-and-a-half mile radius of the prison.
 This was less stigmatizing than might be imagined, and even here Emma managed to entertain visitors, safe in the knowledge that other creditors could not make claims whilst she was technically in prison.
 On her second committal, all her possessions were sold off and in 1814 Emma and Horatia left England and creditors to take up residence in Calais with fifty borrowed pounds to see them through.
 Emma was by now suffering from what she termed 'jaundice' but which may have been a cirrhosised liver brought on by recourse to alcohol.
 Her only help in these later stages of illness came from the attendant Horatia, who, having been convinced that Emma was not her mother, nevertheless stood by her 'guardian' until she died on 15 January 1815.
 Horatia went on to live a full life—she had nine children—but refused all her life to recognize Emma as her natural mother.

-during rebuilding; even the street and house where
+vanished during rebuilding; even the street and house

-news of the day.
-It was a humble, sad end for a
+day.
+It was a humble, sad end for a woman who once

-woman who once charmed a lively court and courted
+charmed a lively court and courted England's greatest

 Other articles on this site relevant to this period in Neapolitan history are: